HILBERTSON-PRO/iris_app/README.md

 # iris_app
-knn iris and visualization with streamlit
+knn iris and mathE and visualization with streamlit